The symptoms are similar, but a few key clues can tell you which disease you're dealing with.

 ||Thin, watery and clear

 More than half of cold and allergy symptoms are shared, but a few can clue you into which one is afflicting you.
-If you have general body aches and pains or are running a fever along with your other issues, a cold is the culprit.
+If you have general body aches and pains, cough up mucus or are running a fever along with your other issues, a cold is the culprit.
 If your eyes are watering and your nose is too, your allergies are acting up.

 Sorting through the symptoms is not always simple.
 When your mix of symptoms is too confusing to figure out, look instead at when they hit and how long they last.
 Symptoms that come on suddenly and generally happen at certain times of the year are most likely due to seasonal allergies.
 And they may last for several weeks until the pollen count or your exposure to allergens drops.
 A cold can last just as long, but most pass after three to 10 days.
 Cold symptoms also tend to come on gradually, developing one at a time over the course of a few days.

 “Typically allergies last longer than cold symptoms do.
 Symptoms lingering for one to two weeks or more are consistent with allergies,” Dr. Kolb says.

 Let your doctor decide the best route to relief.